Berenberg Bank Analysts Give Allianz SE (ALV.F) (FRA:ALV) a €232.00 Price Target

-Berenberg Bank set a €232.00 ($272.94) target price on Allianz SE (ALV.F) (FRA:ALV) in a report issued on Tuesday morning, Borsen Zeitung reports.
+Berenberg Bank set a €232.00 ($272.94) price target on Allianz SE (ALV.F) (FRA:ALV) in a research note released on Monday, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 Allianz SE, together with its subsidiaries, provides property-casualty insurance, life/health insurance, and asset management products and services worldwide.
 The company's Property-Casualty segment offers various insurance products, including motor liability and own damage, accident, general liability, fire and property, legal expense, credit, and travel insurance products to private and corporate customers.